AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 ### Retrieve the member list of a chat group

-You can call `listGroupMembers` to retrieve the member list of a chat group by page.
+Users can call `listGroupMembers` to retrieve the member list of a chat group by page.

 Refer to the following sample code to retrieve the member list of a chat group: